 \subsubsection{Transition rates for binary opinion dynamics}

-To model opinion dynamics with binary states on heterogeneous networks, it is useful to exploit similarities with epidemic spreading and social contagion (\sref{subsec:social_contagion}).
+To model opinion dynamics with binary states on heterogeneous networks, it is useful to exploit similarities with epidemic spreading and social contagion \cite{porter_dynamical_2016,gleeson_binary-state_2013,unicomb_dynamics_2021}.
 In this spirit, the opinion states $s = 0, 1$ are referred to as susceptible/inactive and infected/active, respectively.

 We assume that interactions occur only between nearest neighbors in the network.
 The probability of a node to flip is then determined by its current opinion, the number of neighbors $k$ (the node's degree), and by how many of those neighbors are in either of the two states.
 We denote by $m$ the number of neighbors in state $s = 1$ (the remaining $k-m$ neighbors are in state $s = 0$).
 The dynamics are then specified by the \textit{infection} and \textit{recovery} rates, $F_{k, m}$ and $R_{k, m}$ respectively, which are assumed to be constant in time.
 Thus, in a time interval $dt$, a node with opinion $s = 0$ with $k$ neighbors, $m$ of which have opinion $1$, flips to $s = 1$ with probability $F_{k,m} dt$, and a node in state $s = 1$ flips to $s = 0$ with probability $R_{k, m} dt$.
 These rates define the opinion dynamics model of interest (see \tref{tab:AMEmodels} and \fref{fig:transition_rates}).
 In the standard two-state voter model of \sref{sec:voter_model}, for example, a node is chosen uniformly at random and copies the opinion of one of its neighbors, selected at random too \cite{liggett_interacting_2005,sood_voter_2005}.
 Thus, a susceptible node in class $(k, m)$ becomes infected with probability $m/(Nk)$ in the next time step (where we have set $dt=1/N$), and an infected node becomes susceptible with probability $(k - m)/(Nk)$.
 This leads to the transition and infection rates of the voter model in \tref{tab:AMEmodels} [a linear dependence on $m$ characterizes most variants of the model, such as the link-update voter model \cite{suchecki_conservation_2004}].